JuliaGeometry/Meshes.jl/README.md

 spherical coordinates, and geometries described with multiple coordinate reference systems.

+Our long-term goal is to provide all the features of the [CGAL](https://www.cgal.org) project in pure Julia.

 ## Usage

-The package is being actively developed.
+The project is being actively developed.
 We kindly ask users to read the source code, the tests, and the docstrings for usage examples.